Kieffer Moore’s header rescues a draw for Wales against Switzerland

 Two more, almost identical Embolo bursts saw him close to scoring again, including with a 65th-minute curled shot before the Welsh hit back.

-With captain Gareth Bale well-marked throughout, they gradually upped the pressure in search of an equaliser as the Swiss eased off and conceded some ground, and Moore found the space to beat Sommer with a glancing header.
+With captain Gareth Bale well-marked throughout, they gradually upped the pressure in search of an equaliser as the Swiss eased off and conceded some ground, allowing Moore to find the space to beat Sommer with a rapid glancing header.

+“The way this game played out, it really feels like two lost points now for us,” Swiss keeper Sommer said, describing the mood in the team.
+“We became too passive at times and did not keep possession.”

 Italy lead the group after their impressive 3-0 victory over Turkey in the tournament opener on Friday and will host the Swiss in Rome in their second game on Wednesday.
 Wales stay in the Azerbaijan capital to face the Turks on the same day.